thoughtram/blog/_posts/2016-09-23-beginning-ml-with-keras-and-tensorflow.md

 related_posts:
   - Understanding XOR with Keras and TensorFlow
   - Announcing Angular Master Class in Berlin
+  - Announcing Angular Master Class in Houston
   - Join our free meetup in Denmark
   - Custom themes with Angular Material
   - Angular Master Class - Redux and ngrx
-  - Announcing Angular Master Class in Denmark
 related_videos:
   - '175255006'
   - '193524896'